ComputerMentorsGroup/MTA-SoftwareDev/Exercises/Readme.md

 ***
 <a name="FizzBuzz"></a>
 # FizzBuzz
-Bellow is a simple program that prints out a sequence of numbers from 0 - 100.
+Below is a simple program that prints out a sequence of numbers from 0 - 100.
 Except every time it hits a number which is a multiple of 3 it prints out "Fizz" and if it hits a multiple of 5 it prints out "Buzz" and if its a multiple of both it prints out "FizzBuzz".

 ```Code
 using System;
 class MainClass {